Expand Bracken Preserve!

-This beautiful property would allow the City of Brevard to expand the preserve and build some easier trails so more people can enjoy the woods.
+This beautiful property will allow the City of Brevard to build some easier trails so more people can enjoy the woods.

 If you’ve ever hiked or biked the existing trails in Bracken Preserve, you know how challenging they are.
 The section straight out of the parking lot is one of the steepest trails around.
 It climbs a series of grueling switchbacks that are heart-pounding for even the most athletic trail users.
 As a result, many people simply don’t go to Bracken to walk, run, or bike.

-Now we have the chance to purchase this additional 34 acres and open Bracken to a wider range of trail users.
-The goal is to create 2-3 miles of new trails, including two moderate loops and an easier way to access the existing Bracken trail network.
-These trails would expand the existing 9-mile trail network while inviting people of all ages, skill levels, and fitness levels to experience the extraordinary forest at the doorstep of Brevard.
+Now, with this additional 34 acres we have the opportunity to open Bracken to a wider range of trail users.
+The goal is to create 3-4 miles of new trails, including two moderate loops and an easier way to access the existing Bracken trail network.
+These trails will expand the existing 9-mile trail network while inviting people of all ages, skill levels, and fitness levels to experience the extraordinary forest at the doorstep of Brevard.

 To donate online, go here, then select “Bracken Mountain Preserve” under “Donation Purpose.”